 Julia (she/her) “started her improv journey” with the Notorious University Improv Group (UIG) in September 2010 and began volunteering with Rapid Fire Theatre in 2011, before becoming a part of the ensemble in 2012.

+Julia left RFT in 2021 to attend veterinary school.
+During her time at RFT she participated in many shows, taught many workshops and played a key role in the creation and development of SPHINXES, a regular show featuring improv by the women and non-binary company members.
 She has travelled all over the place doing improv from Vancouver, Calgary, Whitecourt, Portland and even New York City!
-Julia is a senior ensemble member in RFT, teaches workshops, and is the co-creator and producer of SPHINXES, a regular show featuring improv by the women and non-binary company members.
 Aside from improv, Julia loves animals, horror films, science and Star Wars and will talk your ear off about any of those subjects if you give her the opportunity to (you’ve been warned).

 TV Shows: Twin Peaks, M*A*S*H, the Mighty Boosh, Jeopardy!